secretstartups/handbook/job-families/sales/gtm-planning-and-operations/index.html.md

 #### Senior Analyst, GTM Planning and Operations Job Grade

-The Sr. Analyst, GTM Planning and Operations is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Senior Analyst, GTM Planning and Operations is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Senior Analyst, GTM Planning and Operations Responsibilities